Student-centric advice and objective recommendations

 Nancy Penn Lyons Scholarship Fund

-- Eligibility: Students who are attending prestigious private or out-of-state universities.
+- Eligibility: Students who are attending private or out-of-state universities.
 Legal residents of Georgia.
 Must have a 1000+ SAT score or 22+ ACT score.
 Must have a 3.0+ GPA.
 Must demonstrate financial need.
 Demonstrate history of commitment to community service.
 Must attend a selective private or out-of-state institution

 - Amount: Up to $5,000 annually